Delcia Richter Registered Member MBACP (Accred.)) Counsellor & Supervisor

 I have completed a Level 4 Advanced Diploma in Therapeutic Counselling.

-I am on the accredited register of the BACP as a qualified counsellor.
+I am on the register of the BACP as an accredited counsellor.

 As part of my ongoing development, I have also attended various training courses.
 These include subjects like: Trauma; Suicidal Awareness; CBT (Cognitive Behaviour Therapy); Eating Disorders; Working with Children and Vulnerable Adults; Working with Dreams; Diversity and Discrimination; Fragile Self Process; Working with Shame; Difference & diversity; Self harm; Working with underlying causes of addiction.

-I currently enjoy a busy private practice - made up of self referrals and EAP work.
-As well as this, I have, since 2012, been working part time at a large 'not for profit' counselling service in Canterbury.
-My counselling work here is mainly with clients who have been referred into us via the secondary mental health team.
+Counselling - I currently enjoy a busy private practice - made up of referrals and EAP work.
+As well as this, from 2012 until Jan 2018, I worked part time at a large 'not for profit' counselling service in Canterbury.
+My counselling work there was mainly with clients who have been referred into us via the secondary mental health team.
 The issues explored have been vast, and the time periods worked with clients has varied from six weeks to two years.
+I have also enjoyed facilitating a six week group therapy course for women who struggled with self esteem issues, which was offered at a local community centre.

 Areas of counselling I deal with